Close

 You’ve earned it — Use your leave or lose it

-Leave time continues to add up as earned, but there is a limit to how much leave can be carried over from one fiscal year to another.
+Service members earn leave time throughout the year.
+Leave time continues to add up, but there is a limit to how much leave can be carried over from one fiscal year to another.
 Typically, if you have accrued more than two months of unused leave, you lose any amount that exceeds 60 days at the end of the fiscal year, Sept.
 30.

 A service member may be authorized to carry over more than 60 days of leave for a period of time.
 This is called a special leave accrual and is usually authorized due to deployment to certain areas of the world, assignment to certain designated units or operational requirements that prevent the service member from taking leave.